benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 The second line of this code is only entered when the first line fails --- that is, when `Xs` is not `nil`.
 In the pattern on the left, we've replaced the concrete empty list `nil` with a variable `Xs` which can stand in for any list.
 The right-hand side of the rule recursively calls `last`.
 So this line says the last item of the list `cons(X, Xs)` is `Y` when the last item of `Xs` is `Y`.

-Here's another example of Prolog's bi-directional proof search system.
+Here's another example of Prolog's bi-directional constraint solving system.
 You can test whether a certain known item is the last element of a list,

 ```prolog
 ?- last(cons(apples, cons(pears, cons(oranges, nil))), oranges).